4 DAYS FROM $1,199

 Unforgettable Moment / Active Features: Visit the ruins of Château Gaillard, a fortress built by England’s Richard the Lionheart in the 12th century to guard his Normandy holdings.
 You have a choice of following the more active path up the hill to visit the ruins and take in the spectacular views.
 Alternatively, join the more leisurely walking tour of Les Andelys to view half-timbered houses and ancient churches.
 Active travelers can also enjoy free biking today, during an excursion to Aubevoye.
 Enjoy the afternoon at leisure aboard ship as we continue sailing.

-An afternoon of scenic sailing awaits before arriving in Paris, where a macaron and chocolates walking tour is sure to be one of your favorite foodie features!
+Afterwards you'll arrive in Paris, where a macaron and chocolates walking tour is sure to be one of your favorite foodie features!
 Later this evening, learn how to make delicious cocktails during an intimate onboard demonstration; you can also opt for another interactive cooking lesson in the Captain’s Club, learning how to make Matelote.
 Tonight the delectable Captain’s Gala Dinner awaits.
 After dinner, relax with another onboard movie night featuring “Midnight in Paris,” a spirited Woody Allen fantasy flick transporting its protagonist back in time to interact with some of the city’s most notable artists.

 Explore Paris as you like it, optional Louvre and Château de Malmaison tours